Graduate School Application Help

 - Graduate Certificate—3 years

 For a master’s degree or certificate, requests will be considered on an individual basis.
 To initiate a request to transfer credit(s), contact your program coordinator.
 For reference, please have the course name, number, description, and syllabus (for comparison/interpretation) available to discuss and review.
 Courses must be graduate-level and directly applicable to the student’s program of study at Johns Hopkins Engineering for Professionals.
+More information about transfer can be found on the Academic Regulations page.
 The fee for transferred courses can be found on the Tuition & Fees page.

 We offer part-time master’s degrees and certificates in a variety of engineering and science disciplines.